-[23] The Board also carefully considered whether the Respondent's remaining AYOC 1998 sale (655 42 Avenue NE) and the Complainant's AYOC 1958 sale (4140 6 Street NE) ought to be accepted, since each sale is approximately 20 years newer or older than the subject.
+[29] The Board also carefully considered whether the Respondent's remaining AYOC 1998 sale (655 42 Avenue NE) and the Complainant's AYOC 1958 sale (4140 6 Street NE) ought to be accepted, since each sale is approximately 20 years newer or older than the subject.
 Were there plenty of other good sales to compare the subject against, the Board may have excluded both sales on the age factor alone.

-[24] In this case, however, since the City included the AYOC 1958 sale in its study, and since the Board denied the only objection from the Complainant respecting the AYOC 1998 sale, the Board determined that both sales are close enough in several other property characteristics (including building size, land area, site coverage, and finish) as to be reasonably comparable.
+[30] In this case, however, since the City included the AYOC 1958 sale in its study, and since the Board rejected the only objection from the Complainant respecting the AYOC 1998 sale, the Board determined that both sales are similar enough in other property characteristics (including building size, land area, site coverage, and finish) as to be reasonably comparable.